-The Railroad Unemployment Insurance and Retirement Improvement Act, based on the recommendations of the Railroad Unemployment Compensation Committee, was included in the Technical and Miscellaneous Revenue Act of 1988, enacted November 10, 1988.
+The Railroad Unemployment Insurance and Retirement Improvement Act, based on recommendations from the Railroad Unemployment Compensation Committee and included in the Technical and Miscellaneous Revenue Act of 1988, was enacted on November 10, 1988.
 The legislation raised the unemployment and sickness daily benefit rate from \$25 to \$30 retroactively to July 1988 and indexed benefit rates and earnings requirements to national wage levels.
 The daily benefit rate subsequently rose to \$31 in July 1989, \$33 in July 1992, and \$36 in July 1994.
 (Legislation enacted in 1996 raised the rate to \$42 effective October 9, 1996.
-By July 2015, the rate increased to \$72, and will be \$77 in July 2018.
-In July 2019, the rate will rise to \$78.)
+By July 2018, the rate increased to \$77, and will be \$78 in July 2019.
+In July 2020, the rate will rise to \$80.)
 A 2-week waiting period was established and employers were provided the right to appeal claims of their employees after 1989.
 Also, the amount of subsidiary remuneration from part-time work which unemployment benefit claimants can earn without affecting their benefits was increased from \$10 to \$15 a day.